Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 That way if I was delayed even more – and I was since it was Friday and traffic was heavy – I wouldn’t have to travel too far after the long bus ride.

 From my room facing the Bay of Banderas, I had a great view of the water and the cruise port from my exceptionally clean room with a very comfortable bed.
-The price was reasonable and includes breakfast.
+The price was reasonable and included breakfast.

 Another bonus is that I was able to walk just a few steps to Cerveceria Chapultepec – practically in the parking lot – for dinner.
 Staying here was a convenient solution for a quick overnight.